adriandelfin1/AdrianReactApp/README.md

 You should check out the [`.env`](webapp-source-backend/.env) file in the webapp-backend folder I have provided and make sure you put your own MONGO URI from your mongodb.
 Here is a helpful source to help you do that: [`Click me`](https://www.youtube.com/watch?v=aygw0wjW5bA).
 Then, follow the next steps.
 1. Create a folder and give it any name you like, for example you can name it webapp-source, and clone this repository.
 2. Open your command portal and change the directory to your desired folder.
   * **example for cloning:** cd downloads\webapp-source
+  * Enter this in the terminal: git clone https://github.com/adriandelfin1/AdrianReactApp
+3. Now, open 2 terminals, one for the backend and one for the frontend
-   * **example for backend:** cd downloads\webapp-source\webapp-backend-source
+  * **example for backend:** cd downloads\webapp-source\webapp-source-backend
-   * **example for frontend:** cd downloads\webapp-source\webapp-frontend-source
+  * **example for frontend:** cd downloads\webapp-source\webapp-source-frontend
-3. Once you are in your desired directory, first clone the repository by typing git clone https://github.com/adriandelfin1/AdrianReactApp
 4. Then, install the package modules by typing npm install in the terminal for the backend and frontend.
-5. Once you have both the backend folder and frontend folder installation complete, open 2 different terminals and navigate on to the frontend and the other to the backend
-6. Then just type in npm start on the terminal, I suggest you do the backend first and then frontend
+5. Then just type in npm start on each of the terminals, I suggest you do the backend first and then frontend
    * Your backend terminal should say something like "listening on port 5002", or which ever port number you set on your .env file.
    * Your frontend terminal should automatically open the app for you